SAI360 announces its newest release. Learn More!

 How to Navigate Political Conversations at Work

 With the November elections just around the corner in the U.S., the potential for political conversations in the workplace has never been higher.
 These discussions can create tension among colleagues.
-According to Resume Help, half of employees surveyed believe political conversation harm the workplace environment.
+According to Resume Help, half of employees surveyed believe political conversations harm the workplace environment.

 political conversations at work